-3 in Three is a classic puzzle game for the Apple Macintosh, designed by Cliff Johnson and published by Cinemaware (and by Inline Design after Cinemaware went bankrupt); the protagonist is an instance of the number 3 in a computer.
+3 in Three is a classic puzzle game for the Apple Macintosh, designed by Cliff Johnson and published by Cinemaware (and by Inline Design after Cinemaware went bankrupt).
+It stars 3, an instance of the number 3 in a computer.
 The game starts with the 3 being rounded off from a spreadsheet, just as the computer crashes.
 As a result, she is sent deep into the innards of the computer, where she has to solve a number of puzzles in order to get it working again, all the while dealing with a plethora of letters, most of whom have never heard of numbers and think that she's a damaged B. Along the way, she must also deal with the misfit vowels, a bunch of vowels that have become corrupted and are threatening the word processor; an anti-virus robot that seeks to delete the 3; and an unknown mastermind who seeks to eliminate all letters.

 Tropes featured include: